TheRealFREDP3D/TheRealFREDP3D/README.md

 Right now, I generally use HTB, Tryhackme, pwn.college and a few small websites ( wechall.net is proposing a great collection of gamified learning resources).

-I am enrolled in some ongoing courses on platforms like AWS Skills, Microsoft Learn, Cybrary, Sololearn, ...
+I am enrolled in some ongoing courses on platforms like AWS Skills, Microsoft Learn, Cybrary, and Sololearn, ...
 I tend to bounce between them as I come across new and exciting ones.

 Besides tech, I've also been having fun toying with AI art generation.
 I humbly invite you to take a look at some of my creations.
 There is a link to my Nightcafe.Studio creator profile: [[FredP3D Profile @ Nightcafe.Studio](https://creator.nightcafe.studio/u/Fredp3d).]